A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Computational experiments

 Figure~\ref{fig:baq} shows the performance comparisons for the BACASP.
-Here, the second-stage problem is much easier to solve, and only 33\% of the total computation time used by Gurobi is spent on average for solving the second-stage problem.
-As Figure~\ref{fig:baq} shows, the ASBP performs similarly to or slightly better than the SRP in the BACASP, and it consistently outperforms the ISAM by a notable margin.
-This can be explained by two factors.
-First, the SRP was designed specifically for the BACASP, which explains its good performance in this application.
-Second, our new ASBP is mainly targeted at problems with a challenging second stage, which offer more potential for saving time during the identification of bad scenarios.
+Here, the second-stage problem is much easier to solve, and only 31\% of the total computation time used by Gurobi is spent on average for solving the second-stage problem. \revv{As Figure~\ref{fig:baq} shows, in the BACASP, the ASBP performs similarly to the SRP in the runs with zero target gap.
+The SRP was designed specifically for the BACASP, which explains its good performance in this application.
+The runs with non-zero target gap, however, show clear advantages of ASBP, as it consistently outperforms both the SRP and ISAM by a notable margin.
+However, the performance difference is smaller than it was for the RCLRP.
+This can be explained by the fact that our new ASBP is mainly targeted at problems with a challenging second stage, which offer more potential for saving time during the identification of bad scenarios.
 Therefore, the rather easy-to-solve second-stage problem in the BACASP reduces the impact of the new techniques for faster identification of bad scenarios in the ASBP.
-Still, our new method shows a strong performance competitive with the problem-specific SRP in the BACASP, and it considerably outperforms the ISAM.
+Still, our new method shows a strong performance competitive with the problem-specific SRP in the BACASP, and it considerably outperforms the ISAM.}